istaari/Leetcode/DSA_NOTES.md

 ---

-### Trees
+## Trees

 - `Inorder successor(smallest element in left subtree from right node)` is next node element in inorder traversal(Sorted Element in BST)

-**Inorder Iterative(Left-Root-Right)**
+**1. Traversal**

-`Note : Visualize with three nodes`
+`Note : Visualize with 3 nodes`

+  1. **Inorder Iterative(Left-Root-Right)**

   - Initialize `current variable` with root, push left node until its null
   - Pop last left node process it, then initialize current variable with right node

-**Preorder Iterative(Left-Root-Right)**
+  2. **Preorder Iterative(Left-Root-Right)**

-`Note : Visualize with three nodes`

   - First add root to stack
   - While stack is not empty pop from stack process the element, then push right node and then left node

-**Postorder Iterative(Left-Root-Right)**
+  3. **Postorder Iterative(Left-Root-Right)**

-`Note : Visualize with three nodes`

   - Create two stack input and output
   - Push root to a input stack, the pop from stack, then push the element to ouput stack
   - Push left node to input stack and right node to input stack

-**BST Operations**
+**2. BST Operations**

 - Insertions